 If you tend to have hand, wrist, or elbow issues, perhaps an anti-shock pole is right for you.
 They can also be good if you’ll be hiking on hard surfaces for long periods of time (granite in the high Sierra for example).

-For everyone else, I typically don’t see this feature appreciated much.
-It adds weight, can make annoying noises, and can give you less pushing power when using poles for uphill “umph.”
+For everyone else, I doubt you’ll miss this feature.
+It adds weight, can make annoying noises, and gives you less pushing power on uphills.
 Some poles have the ability to lock out the spring mechanism for this case, but they don’t always lock securely.

 Carbon naturally has shock absorbing properties, so carbon hiking poles are a way to capture some of the same anti-shock benefits without the drawbacks.

 Hiking poles generally range from around 10 – 20 ounces per pair, with the 13 – 17 ounce range being most common.
 On the lighter end of this range, poles are referred to as lightweight or even ultralight.
 The difference is usually a product of the adjustment mechanism, material, and to some extent design.